hackerspacepp/raspbian-time-lapse/README.md

 * Focus on mornings and afternoons.
 * Needs monitoring to detect if syncing has stopped or device has become unavailable.
+* Camera should be hung from the top of the window or ceiling.

 ## Contributing